Unlock the power of alternative medicine

 • Will you communicate with my GP or medical team if needed?

-Appointment script (short): “I’d like to try X for Y over Z weeks and will track sleep/pain/side effects — can you advise on safety, timing, or interactions?”
+Appointment script (copy‑paste): “I’d like to try X for Y over Z weeks and will track sleep, pain and side effects — can you advise on safety, timing or interactions?”

 Resources: check national registries or professional associations for practitioner verification (ask your GP or local health service for links if unsure).